NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ### Compute Node Environment Variables

-These environment variables are provided to the compute node via Flux by way of the DWS Workflow.
+These environment variables are provided to the compute node via the WLM by way of the DWS Workflow.
 Note that these environment variables are consistent across all the compute nodes for a given workflow.

 #### `NNF_CONTAINER_PORTS`